 The early church in stormy seas

 It would be easy, of course, to reduce these readings to an assurance that nothing bad will ever happen to us or that God will deliver us if it does, but we know that is not true.
-One thinks of the people of Nepal who perished in recent earthquakes, or families broken by divorce or violence, the tragic accidents and purposeful deeds that bring heartache and loss.
-(The news this week shows a sorrowful line of hearses bringing the bodies of German students home for burial after their plane was flown into a mountainside.)
-The message in this story is much more about God's presence with us in all circumstances and God's ultimate will for us; nevertheless, we cannot simply reduce that presence to a warm, fuzzy comfort, either.
+One thinks of the people of New Orleans who watched a mighty storm crush their homes and flood their city, bringing death and destruction, or those who perished or lost loved ones in the tsunamis of recent years.
+The message in this story is much more about God’s presence with us in all circumstances and God’s ultimate will for us; nevertheless, we cannot reduce that presence to a warm, fuzzy comfort, either.
 There is a tension between the comfort and the challenge of the gospel.

 Fear and Awe: not the same thing